This extension adds support for Inform 7 in VS Code.

 Compiling a story from VS Code

-The play button compiles the story for testing it.
+The extension adds a button in the toolbar, at the top right of the window, when an Inform 7 file is open.
+Clicking it will compile the story.
 If there are errors during the compilation, they are shown in the Problems panel.
 The openStoryAfterCompilation

 setting can make the newly compiled story open automatically.

-Both of these commands respect the Inform 7 project's settings (story format, binding into a Blorb file, making the random outcomes predictable, Inform version in macOS).
+Those commands respect the Inform 7 project's settings (story format, binding into a Blorb file, making the random outcomes predictable, Inform version in macOS).
+You still need to edit these settings in the official Inform IDE for the moment, though.

 Extension settings